 Little Death Hollow Trailhead, UT

 The name alone sounds a bit intimidating, right?
-Well, that's the beauty of this trailhead, as most visitors are easily deterred from trekking this trail.
+Well, that's the beauty of this trailhead, as most visitors are easily deterred from even beginning this trek.
 This two-day, 18-mile loop is filled with solitude, easy navigation, and incredible scenery.
-It's a difficult hike for only experienced hikers but it's a great trip in the early fall when you can enjoy the pleasant hiking temperatures.
+It's a difficult hike, (best for experienced hikers), but makes for a great trip in the early fall when you can enjoy the pleasant hiking temperatures.

 Beveridge Ghost Town, Inyo Mountains Wilderness, CA